alisaifee/coredis/docs/source/compatibility.rst

 SADD
 ****

-Add one or more members to a set
+Adds one or more members to a set.
+Creates the key if it doesn't exist.

 - Documentation: `SADD <https://redis.io/commands/sadd>`_
 - Implementation: :meth:`~coredis.Redis.sadd`